MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-direct-callback.md

 The direct callback is triggered by the queue overflow conditions where the corresponding action is direct callback.

 1. An automated message is presented to the customer that asks if the customer prefers a callback by the agent over waiting in the queue.
-The automated message repeats after every 30 seconds until one of the following actions takes place:
+The automated message plays after 30 seconds and repeats every 120 seconds until one of the following actions takes place:

    - The customer selects the option
    - Ends the call